 How to Create a Website: A Step-by-Step Guide

 In today’s competitive economy, just “having” a website isn’t enough to really drive business growth online.
-To succeed, you need to make sure your website functions seamlessly, with attractive design and intuitive navigation.
+To succeed, you need to make sure your website design functions seamlessly, with appealing aesthetics, intuitive navigation, and breakthrough technology.
 That can be a tall task if you’re not a web developer or graphic designer.
-But don’t worry – we’re here to walk you through a step-by-step process of how to create and support a website that actually helps your brand grow.
+But don’t worry – we’re here to walk you through the step-by-step process to create and support a website that actually helps your brand grow.

 Getting Started – What Platform Should I Use?